 But they still should have something like a business plan or projections, a pro forma income statement or things like that.
 They should have some idea of what they are going to be doing through the accounts.
 Therefore, if they absolutely insist that they have no idea, then I would say that is a red flag.

 Do Cryptocurrencies Have a High Money Laundering Risk?

 As with all financial vehicles, cryptocurrency poses AML and CFT risk.
 These risks can be divided into two areas: those that align with traditional AML and those that are unique to cryptocurrency.
-For traditional AML risks, these will include both predicate offences, such as fraud, bribery, terrorist financing, organized crime, human trafficking, and counterfeiting; as well as transaction monitoring risk such as structuring and high value transactions.
+For traditional AML risks, these will include both predicate offenses, such as fraud, bribery, terrorist financing, organized crime, human trafficking, and counterfeiting; as well as transaction monitoring risk such as structuring and high-value transactions.
 There are a number of risks, however, that are unique to cryptocurrency such as: